-However, before small businesses scale the pinnacles of content marketing and create a whole heap of brilliant new website content, they first need to wade through the swamps of content audits.
+However, before small businesses scale the pinnacles of content marketing and create a whole heap of brilliant new website content, they first need to wade through the swamps of content reviews.

-A website content audit is the simple act of cataloguing and reviewing everything on your website.
+A website content review is the simple act of cataloguing and reviewing everything on your website.

 Cataloguing and reviewing sounds gentle.
 It sounds peaceful.
 It sounds like something done by motherly women in twinsets and pearls while wrapping books in clear contact paper at the local library.